WHO to issue findings on Congo sexual abuse investigation by end August | Health

 WHO to issue findings on Congo sexual abuse investigation by end August

 "The number of complaints or reports of misconduct are a reflection of the ethical climate of an organization and its 'tone at the top'," the report said, "and therefore, an increasing trend of such complaints should be a cause of concern for the management."
 British Ambassador Simon Manley told the talks: "We must from now on see much more transparency from the WHO."
-(Reporting and writing by Stephanie Nebehay; additional reporting by Emma Farge; editing by Mark Heinrich)
+(Reporting and writing by Stephanie Nebehay; additional reporting by Emma Farge; editing by Mark Heinrich and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)